-Majestic Minke Whales: Discovering these Gentle Giants on the Great Barrier Reef
+Majestic Minke Whales: Discovering These Gentle Giants on the Great Barrier Reef

 Minke whales are among the magnificent marine creatures that grace the waters of the Great Barrier Reef, adding to its allure as a world-renowned natural wonder.
-In this article, we’ll delve into the fascinating world of minke whales, exploring their characteristics, behaviors, and their unique role in this diverse marine ecosystem.
+In this article, we’ll delve into the fascinating world of minke whales, exploring their characteristics, behaviours, and unique role in this diverse marine ecosystem.

 Meet the Minke Whales